starnowski/posmulten-hibernate/README.md

 Hibernate approach's benefit is that it can be used with other database engines.
 Posmulten can only be used for the Postgres engine.
 On the other side Hibernate creates potencial constraint in case when there is more than one project that use database.
-In this situtation other project also need to use Hibernate.
+In this situation other project also need to use Hibernate.
 Posmulten gives flexibility in such situations because it generates security policies on the database level.
 That means that other projects which use the same database do not have to use a posmulten project or even java.
 A developer needs to ensure that the correct session property is being set with the tenant identifier during [connection establishment](https://github.com/starnowski/posmulten#connecting-to-database).